 UB offers study abroad opportunities in 37 countries for undergraduate, graduate and professional students.
 Our students also have access to study abroad programs administered by other SUNY campuses, creating more than 1,000 opportunities across seven continents.

 Please note that, for the time being, all UB-administered programs have been cancelled due to the COVID-19 pandemic.
-When it is safe to travel again, the once-in-a-lifetime experiences UB offers—from a summer exploring architecture in Barcelona to a full-year immersion in Japanese language and culture in Kobe—will once again be available to our students.
+When it is safe to travel again, the once-in-a-lifetime experiences UB offers—from a summer exploring architecture in Italy to a full-year immersion in Japanese language and culture in Kobe—will once again be available to our students.

 The Fulbright Program, the U.S. government’s premier international exchange program, sends American students, scholars, professionals and artists abroad to lecture and conduct research.